 Keep in mind that your airbag may not offer the latest technology.
 The type of design in your vehicle will depend on the year of your vehicle’s model and on how your vehicle’s manufacturer adapted its designs to meet federal safety standards.
 The specific design that your manufacturer uses may be responsible for your particular injuries.

 In an accident, poor design or operation may be at fault.
 Different standards may apply to determine liability in such cases, and consulting airbag failure lawyers with experience in a broad spectrum of personal injury litigation and the resources to handle your case properly is vital.
 Without the necessary experience, resources and skill, some attorneys may not pursue all claims and compensation available to you.

-The attorneys at the Reeves Law Group have successfully handled thousands of personal injury cases.
-We have the resources to finance the handling of airbag accidents, and to utilize the services of medical, economic and engineering experts to determine the cause of the accident and the extent of your damages.
+The Reeves Law Group has successfully handled thousands of personal injury cases.
+We have the resources to finance the handling of airbag accidents, and to utilize the services of medical, economic, and engineering experts to determine the cause of the accident and the extent of your damages.

 If you desire a case evaluation, please contact us by calling (213) 271-9318 or messaging us via our Quick Response page.